-Cassandra Star is Associate Professor of Public Policy in the College of Business, Government and Law at Flinders University.
-She leads the Climate and Sustainability Policy Research (CASPR) group.
-Her research is concentrated on the interface between politics and the policy process and the impact of these dynamics on policy formulation.
-In particular, the ways in which stakeholders shape the climate policy agenda is the current focus of her work.
+Dr Cassandra Star is Associate Professor of Public Policy in the College of Business, Government and Law at Flinders University.
+She is currently Director of the Climate and Sustainability Policy Research (CASPR) group and Research Lead for Flinders Government.
+Cassandra’s research is concentrated on the interface between politics and the policy process and the subsequent impact of these dynamics on policy formation.
+In particular, the ways in which stakeholders shape and manipulate the climate policy agenda is the current focus of her work.

 Cassandra Star.
 2019.
-“Re-making the Future: Transition Movements and Environment-Economy Dichotomy,”
+“Re-making the Future: Transition Movements and Environment-Economy Dichotomy,” Palgrave Macmillan (November 2019).

 David Holmes & Cassandra Star.
 2017.
-“Climate Change Communication in Australia: The Politics, Mainstream Media, and Fossil Fuel Industry Nexus,”
+“Climate Change Communication in Australia: The Politics, Mainstream Media, and Fossil Fuel Industry Nexus,” Springer (December 2017).